find your perfect postgrad program

 Summary

-From newts to bats, gorillas to cats, there is always more to learn about the mechanisms underlying behaviour.
-On this course you will get to grips with cutting-edge techniques used by top scientists to uncover the secrets of the natural world.
-You will explore how our most recent findings can be applied to solve real-world problems, such as in enhancing captive animal management or mitigating the effects of climate change.
-You will gain an understanding of key ethical dilemmas in the field, have the opportunity to improve your research skills, and explore a topic of interest to you in a personal dissertation project.
+You will explore how our most recent findings can be applied to solve real-world problems, such as enhancing captive animal management or mitigating the effects of climate change.
+You will gain an understanding of key ethical dilemmas in the field, improve your research skills, and explore a topic of specific interest to you in a personal dissertation project.

-There is a key focus on practical applications in this course.
-Problem-solving skills will be targeted by authentic coursework and you will build a careers portfolio with help from a designated personal tutor.
-The tasks we set, including science communication, grant application writing, evaluative reports and poster presentations, are both engaging and highly applicable to a range of employment opportunities.
+Practical application is a key focus in this course.
+Authentic coursework will target your problem-solving skills and you will have the opportunity to build an online careers portfolio with help from a designated tutor.
+The assessments we set, which evidence your ability to communicate information with a variety of audiences, using a range of media, are both engaging and highly applicable to a range of employment opportunities.
+No exams are included in this degree.

 MSc